Zielak/cardsGame/docs/server/actionTemplates.md

 # Action Templates

 With Action Templates you're helping to decipher players intention, after they click some item in the game.
+Player may interact with UI in many different ways at any time they wish.
+It's our job to filter out "illegal" moves.

 Here's how a basic action may look like.
 It's and object with 5 properties: